-[para 9] The records at issue consist of 26 pages of records.
-The records include credit card statements, photocopies of cheques, and correspondence.

-[para 10] The Public Body also withheld portions of government credit card statements under section 25.
+- [para 9] The records at issue consist of 88 pages of records.
+The records consist of copies of credit card statements. - [para 10] I note that the Public Body withheld a portion of government credit card statements under section 25.
 This information included the card number, credit limits, payments and balances on those statements.
-This information is not at issue in this inquiry.
+This information is not at issue in this inquiry and I will not decide whether this information was properly withheld under section 25. - [para 11] I also note that in the Applicant's initial submission, the Applicant states that on October 27, 2006, the Applicant made a request to the Public Body for additional records.
+Those records are not at issue in this inquiry.